nginx/agent/docs/architecture/layout.md

 ### `/api`

-A series of API defintions based on [protobuf](https://github.com/golang/protobuf) and generated [gRPC](https://grpc.io/) generated code for reuse by clients and servers.
+A series of API definitions based on [protobuf](https://github.com/golang/protobuf) and generated [gRPC](https://grpc.io/) generated code for reuse by clients and servers.

 ### `/docs`